Blackjack Basic Strategy for Double Down: Color-coded Chart

 Color-coded chart to learn the best Hit or Stand strategy.
 After consulting the Double Down table, finally look at this table.
 The Hit or Stand decisions are by far the most frequent and important situations in blackjack.

-- Blackjack Basic Strategy Tables Split Double Down Hit
+- Blackjack Basic Strategy: Split Pairs, Double Down, Hit or Stand

 All three color-coded charts in one file, in the best decision-making sequence: Split Pairs, to Double Down, to Hit or Stand.